-As the name suggests, doctors like Patel and Shepherd specialize in identifying and treating abnormalities of the spine that cause it to curve or distort.
+As the name suggests, doctors like Shepherd specialize in identifying and treating abnormalities of the spine that cause it to curve or distort.
 The spine, by design, is a straight column of stacked bones, called vertebrae, along with discs that work to separate them.
 The intricate architecture of the spine is what allows flexibility as a person walks, sits, and even exercises.

 Scoliosis refers to a sideways curvature that can occur during a growth spurt right before a child reaches puberty.
 It's unclear why this happens in some children, but there are some significant risk factors such as:

 For many people, scoliosis is mild and has little effect on their lives.
 For others, though, the curvature is extreme, interfering with their ability to move.